+There is an orthodoxy that privacy is willingly traded by people in return for some sort of reward.
 Try Googling "trade privacy for" (with the quote marks).
 I got 181,000 hits!
-Amongst other things, people are said to trade their "privacy" for convenience, security, safety, cheaper loans and free phones.
+Among other things, people are said to trade their "privacy" for convenience, security, safety, cheaper loans and free phones.

-We can and should preserve privacy when trading off Personal Information for mercantile benefits.
-There is no inherent problem in bargaining your PI with others who happen to value it, but to preserve privacy in these transactions, what we need from retailers et al is greater visibility of what they intend to do with the PI they collect, and more sophisticated tools so consumers can fully comprehend what's going on.
-And we need greater precision in the way we talk about privacy.
+There is no inherent problem in bargaining your PII with others who happen to value it, but to preserve privacy in these transactions, we need greater visibility from retailers et al of what they intend to do with the PII they collect.
+We need more sophisticated tools so consumers can fully comprehend what's going on in these data transactions.
+And we need more precision and rigor in the way we talk about privacy.
 Let's be clear: there can and should be a fair trade in Personal Information, but not in privacy.

 Journalist Farhad Manjoo at Slate recently lampooned the privacy interests of Facebook users, quipping sarcastically that "the very idea of making Facebook a more private place borders on the oxymoronic, a bit like expecting modesty at a strip club".
 Funny.

 A stripper might seem the archetype of promiscuity but she has a great deal of control over what's going on.
 There are strict limits to what she does and moreover, what others including the club are allowed to do to her.
 Strip club customers are banned from taking photos and exploiting the actors' exuberance, and only the most unscrupulous club would itself take advantage of the show for secondary purposes.

 Facebook offers no such protection to their own members.